EnterpriseDB/barman/doc/manual/50-feature-details.en.md

 barman config-switch my-barman-server my-barman-server:backup-from-pg-node-2
 ```

-That will basically override the cluster configuration options with the values
+That will override the cluster configuration options with the values
 defined in the selected model.

 > *NOTE*: not all options are configurable through models.
 Please refer to